Doy-lee/ASANManualPoisoning/readme.md

 - [sanitizer/asan_interface.h](https://github.com/llvm-mirror/compiler-rt/blob/master/include/sanitizer/asan_interface.h)

 ## Raw Test Results

-Here we demonstrate that ASAN poison-ing will only poison the byte region if the region meets an 8 byte boundary.
-It will only poison bytes upto the 8 byte boundary, any bytes that straddle the boundary that do not hit the next 8 byte boundary are not poison-ed.
+Here we poison a sliding window of 7 bytes to demonstrate that ASAN poisoning will only poison the byte region if the region meets an 8 byte aligned address.
+It will only poison bytes up to the boundary, any bytes that straddle the boundary that do not hit the next 8 byte boundary are not poisoned.

 ```
    Byte Array                    00 01 02 03 04 05 06 07 | 08 09 10 11 12 13 14 15